Healthcare reform in China: Changes in hospitals (2010–present)

 The aim of hospital reforms is to maintain the social welfare nature of public hospitals and encourage them to perform public service functions, thereby providing accessible and affordable healthcare services for the people.
 Reforms started as pilot in 2010 in 16 cities.
 In 2015, a new version of guidelines came out and extra attention is given to county-level hospitals.
 In 2017, public hospital reforms expanded with focus on eliminating drug price difference between hospital pharmacies and wholesales.

 Various studies have shown mixed results on the effectiveness of the results.
 Case survey found that reforms in compensation systems increased service quantity and quality, but caused drastic drop in management efficiency.
 Regional evidence showed that total out-of-pocket expenditure actually increased, despite the decrease in inpatient medications.
 Health staff's job satisfaction increased while exposed to higher pressure and overtime working.

 Changes in other healthcare providers

 Apart from public hospitals, numerous grass-root public health facilities and private healthcare providers also play their unique role in providing healthcare services.
 Reforms on grass-root facilities focus on their cooperation and responsibility distribution between hospitals, motivate and compensate grass-level health personnel.
 Private parties are encouraged to provide medical service and cooperate with public sectors.
+Doctors at state-owned hospitals are permitted to take part-time work at private hospitals under the reasoning that this will both raise the quality of care at private hospitals and provide doctors with the ability to earn extra income.

+Since 2010, the State Council has encouraged investment in private clinics, nursing homes, and hospitals.
+The number of private hospitals has increased significantly since.
+Nonetheless, as of at least 2022, state-owned hospitals continue to be the primary health care providers and service 90% of patients in China.